 A reporter in Iraq might just have the story of a lifetime when he meets Lyn Cassady, a guy who claims to be a former member of the U.S. Army's New Earth Army, a unit that employs paranormal powers in their missions.

 A reporter, trying to lose himself in the romance of war after his marriage fails, gets more than he bargains for when he meets a special forces agent who reveals the existence of a secret, psychic military unit whose goal is to end war as we know it.
 The founder of the unit has gone missing and the trail leads to another psychic soldier who has distorted the mission to serve his own ends.
 Written by

-When the naked Norm Pendlleton is shooting at his fellow soldiers on the courtyard at Ft.
-Bragg, after each shot a shell casing can distinctively be heard dropping on the tarmac; during the last shot however, Norm is standing on a grass patch, where the falling casing should not be making such a sound.
+Norm Pendleton shoots at his fellow soldiers on the courtyard at Ft.
+Bragg.
+After each shot, a shell casing drops on the tarmac.
+During the last shot, Norm stands on a grass patch, where the falling casing would not make a sound.
 See more »

 Although this film is inspired by John Ronson's Book The Men Who Stare At Goats, it is a fiction, and while the characters Lynn Cassady and Bill Django are based on actual persons, Sergeant Glenn Wheaton and Colonel Jim Channon, all other characters are invented or are composites and are not portrayals of actual persons.
 The filmmakers ask that no one attempt walking through walls, cloudbursting while driving, or staring for hours at goats with the intent of harming them... invisibility is fine.
 See more »

 I guess I must have had high expectations coming into this film because although I enjoyed it I was left with a sense of "it could've been much better."
 The soundtrack was amazing and some of the acting left me smiling (but not laughing!).
 There were some great moments and some classic situations but I think the problem is that it's a one joke movie and sustaining the comedy for nearly two hours was too much.